The Times' Tasteless Description of Katharine Weymouth's Clothes

 Is it sexist for reporters to salt their profiles of powerful women with descriptions of their fashion preferences?
-It's a question that's been raised more than once recently, and I've mostly agreed with those who argue no. After all, style is a deliberate, conscious choice full of all kinds of signfiers.
-A journalist who ignores this isn't doing his or her job.
+It's a question that's been raised more than once recently, and I've mostly agreed with those who argue no.

 On July 2 of last year, Politico broke a startling story: The Washington Post was planning to host off-the-record salons at which sponsors would pay to mingle with D.C. eminences and Post writers.
 The dinners--the first of which had been advertised in Post fliers as an “exclusive opportunity to participate in the health-care reform debate among the select few who will actually get it done”--were to take place at the home of Katharine Weymouth, the Post’s publisher.
 Weymouth, granddaughter of legendary Post owner Katharine Graham, had only been on the job for a year and a half.